itswhisp/GuiaEditorGD/guias/Triggers/Move.md

 - **Camera:** The "Camera" option can also be selected for both the X-axis and Y-axis.
 It functions similarly to the "Player" option, but follows the screen movement instead of the player movement.

 ![](https://guia.jorge603.xyz/assets/img/figures/66.png)
-*Figure 7.3: Interface when "Target Mode" is toggled.*
+*Figure 7.3: Interface when "Target Mode" is toggled.*<br>

 - **Target Mode:** Moves the objects to a "Target Group ID".
 This must be a single object.
 "Center Group ID" declares the center of the objects you want to move.
 This must also consist of a single object only.
 Selecting "P1" or "P2" declares Player 1 or 2, in Dual Mode, respectively as "Target Group" and moves the objects to that player's location instead.
 - **Direction Mode:** Moves the objects in the direction of a "Target Group ID".
 This must be a single object.
 "Center Group ID" declares the center of the objects you want to move.
 This must also be a single object.
 Selecting "P1" or "P2" declares Player 1 or 2, in Dual Mode, respectively as "Target Group" and moves the objects to that player's location instead.
 "Distance" indicates how far in the direction the objects move.
 As before, one block is equal to a value of 10.

 ![](https://guia.jorge603.xyz/assets/img/figures/67.png)
 ![](https://guia.jorge603.xyz/assets/img/figures/68.png)
-*Figure 7.4: Comparision between "Target Mode" and "Direction Mode" respectively.*
+*Figure 7.4: Comparision between "Target Mode" and "Direction Mode" respectively.*<br>

 - **Small Step:** Enabling this option changes the value for one block from 10 to 30.
 This improves accuracy and allows for more precise movements.
 - **Dynamic Mode:** This option checks if the "Target Group ID" moves when in "Target Mode" or "Direction Mode".
 Normally the Trigger will only check upon activation where the target is and move towards that direction.
 With "Dynamic Mode" enabled, it will update its direction based on the target moving.